xxy92dec/2020F_Project/README.md

 # 2020F_Project
-Stevens-2020F-AAI800-Course;\n
-Advisor-Prof-Shucheng-Yu;\n
-Student-Xiangyang-Xu
+Stevens-2020F-AAI800-Course;
+##Advisor
+Prof-Shucheng-Yu;
+##Student
+-iangyang-Xu

 # Server Part
 port:8080/n
 IP: as your server(computer)
 ## ML Merged model,
-Avg or use a MLP model of 2~3 models, imporve final result about 1%~3%.\n Forget to copy to client part, and currently lose. \n Will do it when i am writing final report.
+Avg or use a MLP model of 2~3 models, imporve final result about 1%~3%.
+Forget to copy to client part, and currently lose.
+Will do it when i am writing final report.

 # Client Part
 IP: as your server